Teaching Individuals with Visual Impairments—Unlike Any Other Type of Teaching!

 Orientation and Mobility Specialists are the professionals who teach the skills used by individuals who are visually impaired to physically navigate through their environments and includes skills such as helping a toddler who is blind to explore their room to find their favorite toy, teaching a child to safely play with friends on the playground, and teaching the use of the white cane while crossing streets or using public transportation to independently travel to work.

 Courses for this specialization within the Visual Disabilities program are offered in a combination of online and face-to-face content.
 Students who complete the O&M specialization are eligible to apply for professional certification from the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP) to become certified orientation and mobility specialists (COMS) and may be eligible for the O&M endorsement from the Florida Department of Education.

 Financial support through grants and scholarships are available for eligible students.

 Master's Degree Designed for General and Special Educators who are or want to become Teachers of Students with Visual Impairments

-- Online master’s degree to prepare teachers certified in general or special education areas who seek to expand their professional skills to include working with students who are visually impaired.
-The online program offers current teachers an ideal choice for continuing education while providing enough flexibility to continue working.
+This program is designed for teachers and paraprofessionals with experience in general or special education who seek to refine or expand their professional skills to include working with children who are visually impaired.
+This online program offers current teachers an ideal choice for continuing education while providing enough flexibility to continue working.

 In order to meet minimum University admission requirements, applicants must have: